tinfoilsh/verifier/README.md

 3. Deploys them to GitHub Pages for secure, cached distribution
 4. Updates version tags so clients always load the correct module

-This ensures that browser-based applications can perform an audit of Tinfoil without additional infrastructure dependencies.

-**Usage**: This WASM verifier is integrated into [Tinfoil Chat](https://chat.tinfoil.sh) to provide transparent verification of the Tinfoil private chat.

 ### Quick Start